olin/studentgovernment/student_government_bylaws.md

 #### Section 1.
 Eligibility.

 The Honor Code defines eligibility for positions on the Honor Board.
-The following eligibility restrictions will apply to the remaining Student Government positions.
+The following eligibility restrictions apply to the remaining Student Government positions.
 A student may run for any combination of positions but may only hold one voting position on the Student Government.

 Rising Sophomores, Juniors, and Seniors are eligible to run for: